sametcaka/SU2_wiki_images/Windows-Installation.md

 As of release 4.1.1, SU2 supports Windows platforms from Windows 7 through Windows 10 in (x86) 32-bit and (x64) 64-bit architectures (see details and limitations below) in serial (multi-threaded but no MPI) mode only.
-Please note that the executables have been built to support any version of Windows but have only been tested on Windows 10, x64 platform.
+Please note that the executables have been built to support any version of Windows but have only been tested on Windows 7 and Windows 10, x64 platform.
 The x86 versions are available for legacy support but are limited to smaller problems due to the 2 GB memory limit in x86 systems; a 64-bit architecture is recommended.
 Windows binaries are packaged as an installer (.exe).
 If you encounter a problem installing or running in Windows please contact the support team for assistance.

-**x86 (32-bit) version**

-This version is built with CGNS 3.3.0 but no Tecplot binary support since Tecplot no longer supports the x86 architecture in their Tecio library.
-Tecplot text file output is always available.
+This version is built with CGNS 3.3.0 but no Tecplot binary support (Tecplot text format output is always available).

-**x64 (64-bit) version**

-This version is built with CGNS 3.3.0 and Tecplot binary support.

 ## Installation